 Can you use them together?

-Short, basic answer?
+The short answer?
 Yes!
 As you likely noticed above, niacinamide actually carries similar benefits to vitamin C, anyway.
 The two ingredients can even complement each other, which is why you may find niacinamide and stable forms of vitamin C in the same skin-brightening product (our recommendations, below).

 Here's where things get hairy: Older research has shown that mixing vitamin C—specifically the unstable ascorbic acid—with niacinamide can convert it to the compound niacin, which can cause flushing (think blotchy, inflamed skin).